The Tale of Thorstein Staff-Struck: Plot synopsis

 Thorarinn is a poor, cantankerous retired Viking with bad vision.
-Despite his poverty, he is a bondi who breeds horses.
+Despite his poverty, he is a bóndi who breeds horses.
 His son, Thorstein, is said to be a good, even-tempered man who does the work of three.
 He becomes involved in a horse-fight with Thord, a horse-breeder for Bjarni Brodd-Helgason.
 When it becomes apparent Thord’s horse is losing, Thord strikes Thorstein’s horse.
 Thorstein then strikes Thord’s horse; Thord in turn strikes Thorstein.
 Thorstein dismisses the strike as an accident to avoid conflict.
 Two of Bjarni’s farmhands, Thorvall and Thorhall, create the insulting nickname of Staff-Struck for Thorstein.

 Months later, Thorstein is accused, by his father, of being a ragr for running away from a conflict and for not demanding compensation.
 Thorstein later confronts and kills Thord after he refused to state whether the act was an accident or not.
 Thorstein proclaims the killing to a woman, who tells Bjarni, at dinner, after Thorstein has escaped.
 Bjarni as gothi outlaws Thorstein for the slaying, but does not actively hunt Thorstein to kill or remove him from the land.

 When insulted by Thorvall and Thorhall, for failing to adequately avenge his thingmen, Bjarni commands that they chase down and kill Thorstein.
 They die in combat with Thorstein, and their bodies are returned to Bjarni’s farm tied to their horses.
 Rannveig, Bjarni’s wife, convinces him to kill Thorstein, fearing that the unavenged death of three thingmen by an outlaw would inexorably damage their honor.
 Against her wishes that he go forth accompanied by an entourage, he sets out to fight Thorstein alone.

 Thorstein and Bjarni enter into a duel.
 Bjarni becomes thirsty and asks Thorstein to pause so he can have a drink of water.
 Thorstein obliges.
 Bjarni’s shoe becomes untied and he asks Thorstein to pause.
 Thorstein obliges.
 Bjarni’s sword soon becomes dull.
 After an exchange of insults and threats, Thorstein offers to exchange the blade for one of his father's.
 When it becomes apparent that Thorstein has been holding back, Bjarni offers Thorstein the opportunity to end the fight if he takes the place of the three men he had slain by becoming Bjarni's farmhand.
 Thorstein accepts.

 Bjarni then tells Thorarinn that he has slain Thorstein and offers to support him in his son’s absence.
 Thorarinn delivers a speech in which he insults gothis who take up support for the dependents of the people that they kill, claiming that it is a hollow act done purely for personal satisfaction as opposed to true repentance.
 He then attempts to attack Bjarni.
 Bjarni defends against the attack and tells Thorarinn how Thorstein and he came to terms.
 Bjarni, Thorstein, Thorarinn then move to Hof and live successful lives.